ramachandran-lab/ML-MAGES/README.md

 ---

-## Functions (TODO)
+## Usage of Functions
 * **`single_example.py`**

-  - run the core ML-MAGES workflow for a single model on example data.
+  - Run the core ML-MAGES workflow for a single model on example data.

   - **Usage**:
   ```bash